Charts#

 Lines: line, path, diagonal line, horizontal line, vertical line, segment, curve, spoke, step-function

-Areas: area, ribbon
+Areas: area, band, ribbon

 Polygons: polygon, map